vasyl-haievyi/liu-web-dev/README.md

 Logged in users can log out at any time, as well as access their email and ID.

+Deployed application on Heroku can be found [here](https://go-react-marketplace.herokuapp.com/)

 ## Frameworks

 ## Backend: